mabuelgh/intersight-metrics-bridge/README.md

 * New metrics to fetch.

 ## New Features
-* If you do not input Servers Serial Number in the YAML inventory, it will result in the collection of all servers in an Intersight domain.
+* If you do not input Servers' Serial Number in the YAML inventory, it will result in the collection of all servers in an Intersight domain.

 ## Authors